Maxime Lucas

 Welcome!
 I am a physicist working at the intersection of dynamical systems and networks, with a strong interest in applications to the life sciences.
 My research combines theory, data analysis, and experiments to explore the complexity of systems such as fungal networks, brains, and animal communication.

 I am currently a postdoctoral fellow funded by the FNRS, working on the structure and growth of fungal networks.
-I am based at the Namur Institute for Complex Systems (U of Namur) and the Laboratory of Mycology (UCLouvain), in Belgium.
+I am based at the Namur Institute for Complex Systems (UNamur) and the Laboratory of Mycology (UCLouvain), in Belgium.
 I am also part of Project CETI, a large interdisciplinary collaboration trying to decipher the communication of sperm whales.

 Research interests